ved93/Deliberate-Practice-code-everyday-challenge/README.md

 Current Projects:
 1. [Code Everyday](code-everyday-challenge)
 2. [Learning New Every Week](what-I-learned-this-week) : This will be mix of machine learning and productivity things.
+3. [Morning Pages](morning-pages) : This is to sharpen my writing communication.
+Recently I went crazy about it.

 If you want to know more about **Deliberate Practice**.
 Read below links: